BOHEMIAN NATIONAL POLKA

-Music: Josef Strauss' "Feuerfest Polka" at 104 beats/min (slower than modern polkas).
+Music: Josef Strauss' "Feuerfest Polka" at 104 beats/min (not as fast as modern polkas).

 An especially good recording is by the Cincinnati Pops Orchestra on the CD "Ein Straussfest".
 Telarc CD-80098.